-- 1. Remove and stabilized all damaged loose and flaky paint prior to the component removal or surface preparation for repainting etc. Apply a paint sealer to the stabilized painted areas. - 2.
-No mechanical removal such as saw cutting, torching cutting welding etc. through lead-based paint shall be conducted.
+- 1. Remove and stabilized all damaged loose and flaky paint prior to demolition of the building.
+Apply a paint sealer to the stabilized painted areas. - 2.
+No cutting, or torching through lead-based paint shall be conducted.
 Painted components which may require cutting shall first be spot abated.
-The paint in the area to be cut shall first be removed entirely at a minimum 6 inches to each direction of the cut point.
-The contractor will be required to submit a work plan, separate from this plan for any planned work involving mechanical means or removal stated above.
-The plan must be reviewed and approved by the District prior to the contractor beginning any work.
+The paint in the area to be cut shall first be removed entirely at a minimum 2 inches to each direction of the cut point.